blockfeed/sshfsman/README.md

 pip install -e .
 ```

-You can also run it directly via the wrapper:
+You can also run it directly from the repository:

 ```bash
 ./sshfsman.py --help